// ARCHITECTURE / HITL

 Use case fitHigh-stakes, low-volumeModerate-stakes, high-volumeLow-stakes, high-volume

-A production HITL workflow uses confidence thresholds to route only genuinely uncertain predictions to humans, while logging every correction back into the training pipeline so the model improves with use.
+A production HITL workflow uses confidence thresholds to route only genuinely uncertain predictions to humans.

 1. Model Generates Output